aaron1138/Voxel-Stack-Blender/README.md

  - Like any other grayscale smoothing this reduces some detail.
 I have tried to give as much control via all the nerd knobs as possible without building a slicer from the ground up (don`t currently have those skills - if you do and want to consult, let me know)
  - Increased Rest After Retract / Wait time before cure of 2s for standard layers and a clean has been successful[^3] to help image loading with sparsely filled build plates (i.e. 6-10 minis) on my Saturn 4 Ultra.
 I am curious to hear others` findings.

- [^1]: Ummm, legally distinct from vertical and/or 3D anti-aliasing, something, something....
+ [^1]: Ummm, legally distinct from vertical and/or 3D anti-aliasing or something like that...
  [^2]: Observed on Saturn 4 Ultra 12k with Dec 2024 or Mar 2025 firmware.
 I suppose that is better than lasagna.
  [^3]: The above missing gray pixels every 4th layer or so lead to increasing rest / wait time mentioned above to mitigate